Featured Student & Alumni Profiles

 Current Position: Brand Manager of Girl Experience for Girl Scouts of NE Kansas and NW Missouri

-Katie (Schirmer) Maltais is the Director of Patron & Audience Development at Curious Theatre Company in Denver, CO.
-She has earned an industry reputation for forging rapid growth and instigating needed institutional change, specifically in areas of customer service and data analysis.
-Katie joined the Curious team in October 2015 and her work is focused on elevating the patron experience and increasing both earned and contributed revenue.
+Katie Maltais has earned an industry reputation for forging rapid growth and instigating needed institutional change, specifically in areas of customer service and data analysis.
+Katie joined the Curious Theatre Company team in October 2015 and her work is focused on elevating the patron experience and increasing both earned and contributed revenue.
+At Curious, Katie created THE LOYALTY TARGET, a new style of arts administration that creates a unified administrative team that values patron loyalty above all and measures loyalty in both monetary and non-monetary ways.
+Katie is also a fierce advocate for equity, diversity, and inclusion in the arts, serving on a committees and task forces as well as spearheading the Diversity in Theatre panels hosted by Curious in 2016.
 Most recently, Katie served as the Marketing Director for Lone Tree Arts Center, where she led the organization through a period of exponential earned revenue growth, breaking $1 million in ticket sales in 2014.
 Prior to her time at LTAC, Katie worked for the international consulting firm TRG Arts where, as Manager of Accounts and Services, she oversaw the client services team and quadrupled the number of active community databases in a span of five years.
 There, she personally worked with such notable organizations as Nederlander Alliances, Center Theatre Group, Alley Theatre, Goodman Theatre, and Arts Club Theatre Company.
 Katie has her degree in Arts Administration and Theatre from Drury University.

 Current Position: Office Manager for Nonprofit Connect